MonashSmartStructures/ospgrillage/_sources/rst/ModelTemplates.rst.txt

 * Beam elements modelled with an offset to the plane of shell elements to represent longitudinal beam sections.
 * Beam elements linked to shell elements at two corresponding locations using constraint equations - `OpenSeesPy`'s **rigidLink** command

+This model has advantageous in modelling slabs using shell elements which are well-suited to represent two-dimensional slab behaviour.
 Figure 4 shows the details of the shell beam hybrid model.

 ..  figure:: ../../_images/shell_link_idealization.PNG